gshau/TheAstroImagingPlanner/README.md

 These are the main components to the dashboard:
 1. Target tracking and status - what are the best times in the night to image targets, allowing you to decide when to move on to another target
 2. Tracking target progress - how much data each target has, broken down by filter and instrument
-3. Weather forecast data
 2. Acquired data - a birds-eye view of how much data has been collected on each target
 3. Inspection of subexposure data - inspect subexposure data, including all FITs header data, extracted stars, and other star analyses.
 Integrates with the main file store where all subexposure is stored.
 5. Standalone image/star inspector for ad-hoc inspection of new frames
+3. Weather forecast data

-The targets are collected from either a [Voyager](https://software.starkeeper.it/) RoboClip Database, or [Sequence Generator Pro](https://www.sequencegeneratorpro.com/sgpro/) sequence files.
+The targets are collected from either a [Voyager](https://software.starkeeper.it/) RoboClip Database, [Sequence Generator Pro](https://www.sequencegeneratorpro.com/sgpro/), or [N.I.N.A](https://nighttime-imaging.eu/) sequence files.

 ## Running the app
 1. Install [Docker](https://docs.docker.com/get-docker/)